 Graduation - The official awarding of a degree or certificate to a student's records after all degree requirements and proficiencies are met.
 Students must apply for graduation to earn their degree or certificate.

 Grossmont students are considered in continuous attendance for any semester in which they enroll and for the following semester.
 This allows a student to "stop out" for one semester and not enroll in classes and still maintain continuing student status.
 Summer sessions are not included under this policy.

 Disqualified students are not considered in continuous attendance and must apply for readmission should they wish to return to college.

-Printed diplomas will be mailed within the United States approximately three (3) months after the semester ends.
+Printed diplomas will be mailed within the United States approximately three (3) - four (4) months after the semester ends.

 Please make sure your current address is on file.
 You must submit an Address Change for Graduation Form to the Evaluations Office if you have a new mailing address.
-If you do not receive your diploma because of a bad address, the fee for a replacement is $15.
+If you do not receive your diploma because of an incorrect address, the fee for a replacement is $15.

 Diplomas may be mailed internationally for a fee; please make arrangements in the Evaluations Office.